Christian attitudes towards Freemasonry: Religious indifference

 Catholic critics of Freemasonry observe that it refuses to promote one faith as being superior to any others, while at the same time it also uses rituals that can appear religious to outsiders.
 That combination is seen as inculcating an indifference to religion.

 The Masonic author Mackey called Freemasonry "a science which is engaged in the search after the divine truth".

 Anderson's The Constitutions of the Free-Masons, 1723, likens the guidance of moral truth to a religion in which all men agree and said that the specifics of a Mason’s religious faith are his own opinion to leave to himself.
 Freemasons reply that not obliging a member to profess a certain religious viewpoint as a condition of membership is not the equivalent of asserting that no religion can be superior to any other.
 Personal theological beliefs are not to be discussed in the lodge, thus avoiding arguments with those holding different beliefs.
 It has been suggested that this ban on religious discussion was especially important in eighteenth-century England where a civil war, in part caused by religious conflict, had only recently ended.

+Oaths and curses

+The Church also objects to the oaths taken by Freemasons, some of which involve the prospective Mason swearing that if he ever reveals the secrets of Masonry, he would be willing to be subject to mutilation or execution, though Catholics acknowledge these punishments are rarely if ever actually carried out.
+Some Catholics, particularly priests who work in exorcism ministry, also believe that the oaths sworn by Freemasons constitute curses which can be passed down to the descendants of the Freemason, particularly when Freemason oaths involve swearing on descendants.
+The concept of generational curses is a subject of debate within the Church.
+For these and other reasons, many Catholics believe Freemasonry is directly Satanic.